 What are the side effects of Contrave?

-Some potential side effects of Contrave include diarrhea, dry mouth, sleeplessness, dizziness, vomiting, headache, constipation and nausea.
+Some Contrave side effects may include diarrhea, dry mouth, sleeplessness, dizziness, vomiting, headache, constipation and nausea.

 What are the ingredients in Contrave?

-The ingredients in Contrave are bupropion hcl, naltrexone hcl, microcrystalline cellulose, hydroxypropyl cellulose, lactose anhydrous, L-cysteine hydrochloride, crospovidone, magnesium stearate, hypromellose, edetate disodium, lactose monohydrate, colloidal silicon dioxide, opadry II blue and fd&c blue #2 and aluminum lake.
+Contrave are ingredients bupropion hcl, naltrexone hcl, microcrystalline cellulose, hydroxypropyl cellulose, lactose anhydrous, L-cysteine hydrochloride, crospovidone, magnesium stearate, hypromellose, edetate disodium, lactose monohydrate, colloidal silicon dioxide, opadry II blue and fd&c blue #2 and aluminum lake.